mayur-vichare10/AutomationTesting/README.md

 * [Setup](#setup)

 ## General info
-This project is simple testcase for "".
+This project is simple testcase for "Verifying File Downloading Functionality".

 ## Technologies
 Project is created with: